highfellow/cms-backup-script/README.md

 This is a script which handles backups of a content management system.
 I.e. some files plus one or more databases.
 The files can be specified quite flexibly as paths to include or exclude relative to a top level directory given in the global config file.
 The databases can be (currently) either mysql or postgresql.

 Each backup consists of a directory containing all of the backed up files and databases.
 The directory name gives the name of the backup configuration being run, plus a date stamp.
 Identical files between backups are hard links to the same inode; this means that each successive backup only uses the extra disk space taken up by the changed or new files.
-This means that you need to run the script on a filesystem that supports hard links.
+(You need to run the script on a filesystem that supports hard links).

 It can be invoked in either manual or automatic mode.
 Manual mode makes a single backup with a date stamp; automatic mode can be called from a cron job to generate a series of nightly, weekly, and monthly backups.